-The College of Engineering (COE) at Abu Dhabi University offers fourteen bachelor's degree programs, eight master's degree programs, and four minors making it one of the most comprehensive suites of engineering program offerings in the UAE.
+The College of Engineering (COE) at Abu Dhabi University offers seventeen bachelor's degree programs, six master's degree programs, four minors, and four concentrations making it one of the most comprehensive suites of engineering program offerings in the UAE.
 All our degrees are designed following American and UAE standards to produce rounded graduates who are well-trained complex-problem solvers, talented designers, effective team players and communicators, life-long learners, and holistic citizens always upholding their professional responsibilities in service of their society and community.